RandyGaul/cute_framework/doc/protocol.md

 The encryption state simply maps a client's IP address and port to the state stored within the *encryption state* (as described above).
 Exactly how this data is stored and with what data structure is left up to the implementation.
 It is recommended to allow more *encryption state*'s than the maximum capacity of clients, in order to effectively handle invalid connection attempts along with valid connection attempts gracefully.

 The *encryption state* should be deleted or recycled whenever a connection or handshake terminates.
+Once a handshakes completes successfully and is promoted to a connection, the associated *encryption mapping* no longer needs to periodically check the `expiration timestamp`.

 #### Challenge Request and Response Sequence